BilawalBaloch/Projects/README.md

 Making predictions on the test set...
 Predictions complete.
 ------------------------------
+.
+..
+.
+.
+.
+.
+.
+.
+Simple TensorFlow MNIST Classifier
+This repository contains a basic and fully functional TensorFlow project for training an image classification model on the MNIST dataset.
+It's designed as a starting point for anyone new to machine learning with TensorFlow and Keras.

+The script train_model.py performs the following steps:

+Loads the built-in MNIST dataset of handwritten digits.

+Pre-processes the image data by normalizing pixel values.

+Builds a simple neural network model.

+Trains the model for 5 epochs.

+Evaluates the model's accuracy on a test set.

+Saves the trained model to a file named mnist_model.h5.

+Prerequisites
+To run this project, you will need to have Python and the following libraries installed:

+tensorflow

+keras

+numpy

+matplotlib (optional, for plotting)

+You can install the necessary dependencies using pip:

+pip install tensorflow keras numpy matplotlib

+How to Run
+Simply execute the Python script from your terminal:

+python train_model.py

+The script will output the training progress and the final test accuracy.
+After it completes, you will find a file named mnist_model.h5 in the project directory, which contains the trained model.
 Evaluating model performance:
 Mean Squared Error (MSE): 2.94
 R-squared (R2) Score: 0.96